wendyli328/DH150/README.md

 # Heuristics Evaluation of Netflix

 ## About Me:
-*By Wendy Li (DH 150-Professor Cho)*
+My name is Wendy Li.
+This project is the first assignment of DH 150 taught by Professor Cho.

-UX Mission Statement: I would like to contribute to the community of avid film and television consumers who are looking for more accessible ways to watch content.
+My UX Mission Statement: I would like to contribute to the community of avid film and television consumers who are looking for more accessible ways to watch content.

 ## About Netflix: